-- 1. Performance- Bach's cantatas contain a wealth of material that uses a "sonata a quatro" texture.
-Obviously, there is no continuo instrument in these arrangements, which makes them "skeletal" by nature.
-Nevertheless, public performance is highly encouraged; Bach was a genius in creating music where all parts exist independently AND as vital harmonic units in relation to the whole composition.
-The continuo part adds to the perfection that is already in place, but doesn't subtract from the sublimity when absent. - 2.
+- 1. Performance- Buxtehude's cantatas contain material that uses a "sonata a quatro" texture and he also wrote several actual works for this instrumentation.
+Obviously, there is no continuo instrument in these arrangements, but four-part writing makes them much less "skeletal" by nature.
+As a result, public performance is highly encouraged; to make that easier, many of the works have been transcribed in parts (movements) to make it less taxing for the alto and tenor trombonists.
+Some portions not appropriate for transcription have been left out, so none of these works is presented in complete form. - 2.
 Clef reading- These arrangements will hopefully serve as advanced clef practice for trombonists playing the first and second parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
-Scoring- These works are either vocal arias with two obligatti instruments or duets with one obligato instrument.
-As a result, only very rarely are notes from one voice exchanged with another, a technique that occurs regularly in earlier trio volumes.
-One will notice frequent key changes from the original, however, to keep them in a workable range for low brass. - 4.
+Scoring- These works are either vocal arias with two obligatti instruments, duets with one obligato instrument, or in one case an actual instrumental sonata.
+Unlike the Bach arrangements (vols.
+11 and 12), notes from one voice are frequently exchanged with another, a technique that also occurs regularly in earlier trio volumes.
+One will also notice frequent key changes from the original, to keep the range appropriate for low brass. - 4.
 Range- The basic range of these transcriptions is from high D to low G, to accommodate a C tuba.
 These arrangements are also quite suitable for performance by a viola, trombone, cello and string bass, which offers a wonderful chamber music experience for a trombonist. - 5.
 Tempi- All tempi are suggestions, not requirements.
 They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead.
 The use of dynamics here is almost always an indication of the relative importance of the four independent lines. - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.